AEW Collision lineup: The card for tonight's TNT show - Pro Wrestling Dot Net

 -Ricky Starks speaks

-Powell’s POV: Collision will be held in Greensboro, North Carolina at Greensboro Coliseum.
+Powell’s POV: AEW Collision will be held in Lexington, Kentucky at Rupp Arena.
 Join me for my live review as Collision airs Saturdays on TNT beginning at 7CT/8ET.
 Will Pruett’s weekly audio reviews are available on Saturdays or Sundays for Dot Net Members (including our Patreon patrons).

 Be the first to comment